yaptide/yaptide/docs/using_docker.md

 Once it's running, the app will be available at [http://localhost:5000](http://localhost:5000).
 If you get an error saying the container name is already in use, stop and remove the container and then try again.

-When you're ready to stop the containers, use the following commands:
+When you're ready to stop the containers, use the following command:

 ```shell
 docker compose down